jugne/sRanges-material/validation/estimate_all_params_ext_dna/README.md

 Then we infer the trees and associated parameters.
 Results are sumarrised in figures folder.
 The HPD_test.csv is a table of 95% HPD coverage for parameters.
 The qq plots for every parameter show HPD coverage at different percentages.
 Ideally, you want z% coverage for z% HPD width (in other words, values in these plots should fall at x=y diagonal).

+### Reproducing the analysis

+To reproduce our analysis, you should have R (https://www.r-project.org) and Beast2 (http://www.beast2.org) installed.
+This is enough to reproduce simulated trees and sequences.
+In order to run the inference, you should install the sRanges package in BEAST2.7 (https://github.com/jugne/stratigraphic-ranges).

+First, run the `simulate.R` script.
+This should create 200 folders with `sim` and `inf` subfolders.
+Folder `sim` stores simulation xmls, with trees and simulated morphological and DNA sequences.
+Folder `inf` has the inference xml for sRanges package in BEAST2.7.
+The script will also create the `true_rates.csv` file that contains the parameter values under which true tree was simulated and the true sampled tree.

+Then, you can run the `inf/inference.xml` files with Beast2.7 for all 200 simulations.
+The results can then be summarised using the `validationPlots.R` script.